DECLARING A MAJOR

 All Southwest University of Visual Arts Scholarships are awarded on a first-come-first serve basis to Bachelor of Arts degree seeking students.
 All applicants must complete a Free Application for Federal Student Aid (FAFSA).

-Scholarships will be awarded in the form of a tuition credit, not cash, and are applied each semester towards a student's tuition and fees.
+Scholarships will be awarded in the form of a tuition credit, not cash, and are applied each semester towards a student’s tuition and fees.
+Scholarships may not create a credit disbursed in cash to student.

 Students must maintain individual scholarship requirements to continue receiving disbursements.
 Please refer to individual requirements below.